How to grow your small business using video marketing

-Check out this example from Power Animate to see how this looks like in action:
+Check out this example from Starbucks to see what this looks like in action:

-Pro Tip: Interested in more software and tools to save you time and money?
-Here are the best 25 small business software in 2019.
+Top Tip: Interested in more software and tools to save you time and money?
+Here are the 26 best small business software for small businesses 🙌

 5 effective video formats to build your audience

 Now that you know a few ways video can be used in your marketing, it’s time to figure out which is best for your audience and business goals.

 Let’s look at five of the most common video marketing formats to get you started:

 Demo videos or product videos are short, educational formats that explain how your product or service works.
 They present your product in action and urge your audience to buy or use your service by showing how you solve their problems.

 Here’s a video we made to explain what Tide is about: